BishopFox/badPods/manifests/priv-and-hostpid/README.md

 ## Look for kubeconfigs in the host filesystem

 By default, nodes don't have `kubectl` installed.
-If you are lucky though, an administrator tried to make their life (and yours) a little easier by installing `kubectl` and their highly privleged credentails on the node.
+If you are lucky though, an administrator tried to make their life (and yours) a little easier by installing `kubectl` and their highly privileged credentials on the node.
 We're not so lucky on this GKE node

 **Some ideas:**
 ```bash